Step-by-step installation instructions are available in the Getting started section.

 Aborting the installation

-Air-Gapped environment, working via proxy and using external registries
+Air-gapped environment, working via proxy and using external registries

-Installing Deckhouse Kubernetes Platform from an external registry
+Installing from an external (third-party) registry

-Available in the following editions: BE, SE, SE+, EE, CSE Lite (1.67), CSE Pro (1.67).
+Available in the following editions: SE, SE+, EE, CSE Lite, CSE Pro.

-DKP supports only the Bearer token authentication scheme for container registries.
+DKP supports only the Bearer-token authentication scheme for container registries.

-Nexus, Harbor, Artifactory, Docker Registry, Quay.
+The following container registries were verified and are guaranteed to work: Nexus, Harbor, Artifactory, Docker Registry, Quay.

-During installation, DKP can be configured to work with an external registry (e.g., a proxy registry in an air-gapped environment).
+During installation, DKP can be configured to work with an external container registry (e.g., a proxy registry in an air-gapped environment).

-Set the following parameters in the InitConfiguration resource:
+Set the following parameters in InitConfiguration:

 {"auths": { "<PROXY_REGISTRY>": {}}}